Moroccan Bean Soup Recipe

 Posted on 9th of September, 2013 by Lévana

-I love to use large lima beans; they taste and look funky, and need minimal (sometimes no) soaking, and have a way of partially dissolving in the soup during cooking, making it all and once creamy and chunky, giving it its rustic look and hearty texture.
+I love to use large lima beans for this bean soup; they taste and look funky, and need minimal (sometimes no) soaking, and have a way of partially dissolving in the soup during cooking, making it all and once creamy and chunky, giving it its rustic look and hearty texture.
+But of course any white beans will do.

 1/3 cup olive oil